PostgREST/postgrest/api.rst

   { "id": 1 }

+When a singular response is requested but no entries are found, the server responds with an empty body and 404 status code rather than the usual empty array and 200 status.

 .. note::

   Many APIs distinguish plural and singular resources using a special nested URL convention e.g. `/stories` vs `/stories/1`.
 Why do we use `/stories?id=eq.1`?
 The answer is because a singlular resource is (for us) a row determined by a primary key, and primary keys can be compound (meaning defined across more than one column).
 The more familiar nested urls consider only a degenerate case of simple and overwhelmingly numeric primary keys.
 These so-called artificial keys are often introduced automatically by Object Relational Mapping libraries.